Ignite-Laboratories/Enigmaneering/compendium/invariants.md

 I'm just a guy - I can't answer all of your questions as no engineer is an island.

-But I can give you an empathetic soundboard through which you can echo your ideas back until you've answered them through _commiseration_ =)
+But I can give you an empathetic soundboard with which you can echo your ideas back until you've answered them through _commiseration_ =)